pantonik/pantonik.github.io/_pages/about.md

 Hello, I'm Piotr, an Assosiate Professor at [CentraleSupélec](https://www.centralesupelec.fr) ([Metz campus](https://metz.centralesupelec.fr)) with the LMOPS EA-4423 lab and the Chair in Photonics.
 My research activities combine machine learning, photonics, and FPGA programming, with applications in telecommunications, computer vision and biomedical imaging.
 My teaching duties ...
 Besides science, I'm passionate about sports (such as cycling, esp. mountain biking, running and badminton), travelling and music.
+More details can be found in my CV ??.

 Research projects
 =====